 Mareschal Lab:

 We examine how controlled measurements of visual perception (psychophysics) can be extended to realistic stimuli and situations.
-This research investigates how humans detect simple or basic visual features (such as edges) as well as more complex image categories and how factors such as attention can modulate perception.
+This research investigates how humans detect simple or basic visual features (such as edges) as well as more complex image categories, including faces and facial expressions, and how factors such as attention can modulate perception.
 We use a combination of behavioural, psychophysical and eye tracking tools.